 The observed antioxidant deficiencies in AD brains have several implications:

-Enhanced Vulnerability to Oxidative Stress: The reduced levels of critical antioxidants suggest that AD brains are more susceptible to the damaging effects of oxidative stress, contributing to the progression of neurodegeneration.
+Enhanced Vulnerability to Oxidative Stress: The reduced levels of critical antioxidants in AD brains demonstrates how protective these substances are, and once brain tissue has been damaged, it is all the more susceptible to the damaging effects of oxidative stress.
+This contributes to the progression of neurodegeneration.

 Potential for Dietary Interventions: The findings highlight the potential role of dietary antioxidants in supporting brain health and mitigating the risk of AD.
 Increasing the intake of foods rich in xanthophylls, lycopene, and tocopherols could be a proactive strategy to enhance antioxidant defenses in the brain.